MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Subscribe-to-Notifications.md

 # How to Subscribe to Notifications
 After you create a notification template, and after you have enabled at least one notification channel, you can use the following procedure to subscribe to notifications by using the Notification Subscription Wizard.
 Then, notifications will be sent when an object is created or updated or periodically when other criteria that you specify are met.

-The scenarios in this topic center on the Create E\-Mail Notification Subscription Wizard.
+The scenarios in this topic center on the Create E-Mail Notification Subscription Wizard.
 The condition that you choose to notify will dynamically change the wizard pages that are available.

 In the first procedure, you set up a subscription so that a messaging analyst is notified when a new incident that pertains to an email problem is opened.
 In the second procedure, you set up a subscription so that daily status updates are sent to the release manager while the HR web application is in development, testing, and deployment.